KuangjuX/KuangjuX.github.io/index.md

 # KuangjuX

 I'm KuangjuX, a undergraduate in TianJin University, strugging for postgraduate exam.
 My hobby is OS, embeded system and other hard core system, but I can also work in Web.
+You can find my resume [here](resume.pdf).

 ## Education